apache/mesos/docs/health-checks.md

   tasks want to support HTTP or TCP health checks, they should listen on the loopback interface in addition to whatever interface they require (see [MESOS-6517](https://issues.apache.org/jira/browse/MESOS-6517)).
+* HTTP(S) health checks rely on the `curl` command for Linux health checks and Windows [mesos containerizer](mesos-containerizer.md) health checks.
+  For Windows [docker containerizer](docker-containerizer.md), HTTP(S) and
-* HTTP(S) health checks rely on the `curl` command; if it is not available, a health check is considered failed.
+  TCP health checks rely on the `microsoft/powershell:nanoserver` image.
+A health check is considered failed if the required command or image is not available.
 * TCP health checks are not supported on Windows (see [MESOS-6117](https://issues.apache.org/jira/browse/MESOS-6117)).
 * Only a single health check per task is allowed (see